Volodymyr Tsvil

+In 2002, Tsvil authored the book "In the Whirlpool of the Cassette Scandal: A Story Told by an Eyewitness," examining the "Cassette Scandal", later known as Kuchmagate.
+The scandal unfolded when recordings surfaced of then-President of Ukraine, Leonid Kuchma, allegedly ordering the kidnapping of independent journalist, Georgiy Gongadze, whose decapitated corpse had recently been found.
+These events triggered a political crisis in Ukraine, eventually leading to The Orange Revolution.
+Tsvil, being at the center of these events, provided a first-hand account in his book.

 Career

 After finishing an eight-year school in Tomashivci, Ivano-Frankivsk region, Tsvil was accepted to Ivano-Frankivsk Medical College, from which he graduated in 1981.

 From 1981 to 1983 he served in the Soviet Army (Air Force).